The Writer's Corner

 “Pa, you seem preoccupied this evening.
 Have I done something

 “No, Mark, you’ve not done anything wrong.
 I am proud of you,

 proud that you’re my son.”

 “Pa?” inquired Mark.

-just that, I’ve seen how you’ve taken to the
+just that, I’ve seen how you’ve taken to the McCafferty

-my confidant…” Mark hesitated, he realized now might be the right time to talk to
+hesitated, he realized now might be the right time to talk to

 listening to his son.
 Even though it had happened several months